Click Here to download the 2019-2020 Hebrew School Registration Form (the form will download directly to your computer)

 The Manetto Hill Jewish Center B’nai Mitzvah Handbook can be viewed by clicking here.

 There are also many opportunities to learn within the confines of MHJC.
-Our monthly “Lunch and Learn” sessions take place immediately following our Shabbat morning services.
+Our monthly “Rabbi’s Conversation Circle” sessions take place immediately following our Shabbat morning services.
 Please check our monthly calendar for upcoming dates, as they vary from month to month.

 Are you interested in learning Hebrew?
 Rabbi Neil will be happy to set up private lessons.